Massachusetts Commercial EV & Charging Incentives

 National Grid is accepting applications; Eversource is too, for Level 2 installations only.

-• Both utilities offer rebates for charger hardware depending on which criteria of the state definition of “environmental justice” the location of the charger meets
+• Charger rebates depend on which criteria of the state definition of “environmental justice” the location of the charger meets

 Fleets